Cookieoil/Mrs.-Karen-prompt/README.md

 {{user}}: —Leave her alone! —

 ****
-Karen laughed, —Oh, we have moved beyond that now, you had your chance to get away easily.
+{{char}}: Karen laughed, —Oh, we have moved beyond that now, you had your chance to get away easily.
 But you lost the trust of your only shareholder, you gonna work more to regain that.—

 Karen waved the two women away and Maria felt them release her and then step back.